Keeping Chickens in the UK: A Complete Guide to DEFRA Registration, Council Rules & Bird Flu Updates (2026)

 It all boils down to this:

-2. Be Clean: Follow biosecurity, keep the coop clean, and store food in a metal bin.
+• Be Clean: Follow biosecurity, keep the coop clean, and store food in a metal bin

-3. Be a Good Neighbour: Don’t get a cockerel, and make sure your hens stay in your garden.
+• Be a Good Neighbour: Do not get a cockerel, and make sure your hens stay in your garden

-If you do those three things, you’ll have a happy, healthy flock and wonderful fresh eggs for years to come.
+If you do those things, you will have a happy, healthy flock and wonderful fresh eggs for years to come.

 Your next steps are to make sure you have the right setup and the right birds.
-Check out our follow-up guides on “Building a Fox-Proof Coop in the UK” and “The Best Chicken Breeds for UK Gardens.”
-For even more great advice, check out the British Hen Welfare Trust’s complete guide to keeping chickens as pets.
+Check out our guides on the best fox-proof chicken coops UK and the best chickens for small gardens UK.
+For traditional options, explore our guide to traditional British chicken breeds.

-What about bird flu in the UK in 2025?
+What is the bird flu situation in the UK in 2026?

 What is the UK poultry register online?

 This is the official GOV.UK website where all keepers must register their birds (even if you just have one).
-It’s free for small flocks.
+It is free for small flocks and takes about 10 minutes.
+You must also confirm your details annually.
+For England and Wales, use the GOV.UK register.
+For Scotland, use the Scottish Kept Bird Register.

 Do I have to register my chickens UK?